Operation Spring Clean: make healthy eating the easy choice

 Opened items are best stored in clear airtight containers with the date opened and expiry date marked.
 I like being able to quickly see what I have and when it needs to be used by.
 Don’t forget to rotate your items so that you are using the oldest products first.

-In your fridge, store your foods in the right spots to keep them longer: vegies in the vegie drawer, meat in the meat drawer and condiments in the fridge door shelves.
+In your fridge, store foods in the right spots to make them last longer: vegies in the vegie drawer, meat in the meat drawer and condiments in the fridge door shelves.
 Make it a habit to check the fridge when you are making your shopping list so you don’t replace anything until its run out.